 - Do not cross from behind the bus.

 Speak to an Experienced Accident Attorney

 Has your child recently been involved in a school bus accident?
-If so, then contact the attorneys at Oshman & Mirisola today by calling (800) 400-8182.
+If so, then contact the attorneys at The Oshman Firm today by calling (800) 400-8182.

 We have the knowledge and skills to assess your case, and determine whether or not you’re entitled to compensation.
 We offer a free, no-obligation consultation.
 From phone calls to paper work, we will handle all aspect of the legal process, giving you and your family the opportunity to recover.
 Moving forward, we guarantee a smooth, convenient procedure.
 Let us help you.